corriebar/Statistical-Rethinking/README.md

 # Statistical Rethinking
 These are code snippets, plots and my solutions to some of the exercises of the book "Statistical Rethinking" by Richard McElreath.

 I am currently updating code snippets and exercise solution to follow the second version of the book.
-Solutions to old exercises can still be found on another [branch](https://github.com/corriebar/Statistical-Rethinking/tree/StatRethinking_v1).
+Solutions to old exercises can still be found on an old [branch](https://github.com/corriebar/Statistical-Rethinking/tree/StatRethinking_v1).

 ## Chapter 2
 - [Exercises](Chapter_2/Chapter2_Ex.md)